PennyLaneAI/qml/CONTRIBUTING.md

 ## General Guidelines

 - **Format:** Demos are written as executable Python scripts.
-- **Jupyter Notebook Conversion:** If you prefer writing your demo in a Jupyter notebook, you can convert it to the required executable Python format by following the [QML Notebook to Demo Converter](https://github.com/PennyLaneAI/qml/tree/master/notebook_converter).
+- **Jupyter Notebook Conversion:** If you prefer writing your demo in a Jupyter notebook, you can convert it to the required executable Python format by following the [Notebook to Demo Converter](https://github.com/PennyLaneAI/qml/tree/master/notebook_converter).
-- **Naming Convention:** All demo directories must begin with `tutorial_` and are saved in the `demonstrations_v2` directory.
-For example: `demonstrations_v2/tutorial_my_demo`.
+- **Naming Convention:** All demo directories must be saved in the `demonstrations_v2` directory.
+For example: `demonstrations_v2/my_demo`.
 - **Frameworks:** New demos should avoid using `autograd` or `TensorFlow`. `JAX` and `PyTorch` are recommended instead.
 Whenever possible, the use of `lightning.qubit` is also encouraged.
 - **Restructured Text (ReST):** ReST sections can be included anywhere within the script by beginning the comment with 79 hash characters (`#`).
 These are useful for breaking up large code blocks and providing extensive explanations.
 - **LaTeX Macros:** Avoid using LaTeX macros within your comments.
 Even if they appear to work in development, they will not be displayed correctly once the demo is published.